croz-ltd/klokwrk-project/support/documentation/article/starting-up/startingUp.md

 Now we are ready for **running functional applications**.
 First, please make sure you are at the root of the project, and then execute the following commands, each one from a separate shell (shell-3, shell-4, and shell-5 where shell-3 is reused from the previous step).
 Wait until applications are fully started:

-    gw :cargotracker-booking-commandside-app:bootRun
+    gw :cargotracking-booking-app-commandside:bootRun
     gw :cargotracker-booking-queryside-projection-rdbms-app:bootRun
     gw :cargotracker-booking-queryside-view-app:bootRun

 or

-    gw -p modules/bc/cargotracking/asd/booking/app/cargotracker-booking-commandside-app bootRun
+    gw -p modules/bc/cargotracking/asd/booking/app/cargotracking-booking-app-commandside bootRun
     gw -p modules/bc/cargotracking/asd/booking/app/cargotracker-booking-queryside-projection-rdbms-app bootRun
     gw -p modules/bc/cargotracking/asd/booking/app/cargotracker-booking-queryside-view-app bootRun

 If you prefer, you might want to run applications from IDE.
-In that case, select the application's `bootRun` Gradle task as is shown in the picture for the `cargotracker-booking-commandside-app` application.
+In that case, select the application's `bootRun` Gradle task as is shown in the picture for the `cargotracking-booking-app-commandside` application.

 ![Starting commandside application from IDE](images/03-commandside-bootRun.jpg "Starting commandside application from IDE")